Let’s learn How to Handle SCCM Bandwidth Issues with Branch Cache Vs Peer Cache.

 Note: Peer Cache works from the WINPE level are important especially performing the tasks like OSD where significant content is downloaded during the WINPE phase itself.

-Key Change: From SCCM 1806 onwards, there has been a significant change in peer cache functionality that works at the sub-package level.
-That means it is capable enough to share the content before the whole actual package is downloaded.
+Key Change: From SCCM 1806 onwards, there has been a significant change in peer cache functionality.
+It now works at the sub-package level, which means it is capable of sharing the content before the whole actual package is downloaded.

 Conclusion